ToolsArchives/RunPE-Binder-Crypter/README.md

 Notes:
 1. With RunPE, Admin is not possible, same with adding to startup because it will just add what it injected to startup.
 (Not your payload itself)
 2. Stub is in C# .net, the victim will inject into itself, so the victim cannot be in native, only .net. however if the payload is native then it can be injected into a native process like vbc.exe or cvtres.exe
+3. If you run into an error while compiling, try download the .NET 3.5 Framework/Runtime, it should solve the error.
+If not, open an issue.